There are new policies that make it extremely difficult to apply for asylum at the U.S.-Mexico border. Learn more.

 If you need language support, you must bring an interpreter to your asylum interview.
 Your interpreter must be 18 years or older.
 Your interpreter must be fluent in English and your language.
 Your interpreter cannot have a pending asylum case.
 Your attorney or accredited representative, witness, and anyone involved in your case cannot serve as your interpreter.

 The law guides USCIS to make a decision on asylum cases within 180 days of receiving applications.
-You may have to wait longer due to the current backlog.
+While new EOIR guidance is enforcing this rule more strictly, the current backlog may still cause delays.
 Many asylum cases are waiting to be processed.

 USCIS will let you know when you can pick up your decision at the asylum office that interviewed you.
 USCIS may mail your decision to your home if it takes longer to process your claim.